Fraser McReight: Early life

-McReight played his junior rugby with the Albany Creek Brumbies.
+McReight began his junior rugby with the Albany Creek Brumbies, in Brisbane's north.
 He then attended Brisbane Grammar School in Queensland GPS competition, where he played in the 1st XV for three seasons (2014–16), playing openside flanker, number 8 and inside centre.
+During his tenure at the school, he quickly developed a reputation for his work rate and versatility in the forward pack, highlighting both his physicality and football intelligence, marking him as one of the top schoolboy prospects in the state.
 This led to him representing Australian Schools in 2016.

 He represented the junior Wallabies twice, in 2018 and 2019.
 In 2018, McReight led the Junior Wallabies to their first Oceania U20s title, including a 24-0 victory over New Zealand.
-He then captained the side in 2019 at the u20 Rugby World Cup, losing to France in the final.
-Over this time, McReight won successive Junior Wallabies' player of the year awards, signing a contract with the Queensland Reds in 2018.
+He then captained the side in 2019 at the U20 Rugby World Cup, losing to France in the final.
+Across these campaigns, McReight’s leadership and consistency were widely recognised, as he was awarded the Junior Wallabies Player of the Year in consecutive seasons.
+His emergence as one of Australia’s premier young forwards led to him signing his first professional contract with the Queensland Reds in 2018, marking the transition from a highly decorated junior career into the professional ranks.